Hermitage Bay

 Hermitage Bay is an expansive bay stretching out along the south coast of Newfoundland.
 It is a body of Gulf of St. Lawrence which is near the Connaigre Peninsula.
-On its south, it is bordered by the Hermitage peninsula and the communities of Seal Cove (Fortune Bay), Hermitage and Sandyville.
-On its north side it is flanked by the communities of McCallum on mainland Newfoundland and by Gaultois on Long Island.
-Long Island separates Hermitage Bay from Bay d'Espoir farther inland to the north.
+On its south side, it is bordered by the Hermitage peninsula and the communities of Seal Cove (Fortune Bay), Hermitage and Sandyville.
+On its north side, it is flanked by the communities of McCallum on mainland Newfoundland and by Gaultois on Long Island.
+Long Island separates Hermitage Bay from Bay d'Espoir further inland to the north.